 We work with experts to further protect your information

-In addition to the independent duty of each health care provider to respect and safeguard your privacy rights, our dentists and health care providers partner with Dr. Larry Podolsky Dental Corporation which, among other things, is our designated corporate custodian for patient health information and owns the clinic’s charts and records.
-Dentalcorp Health Services, Ltd. (“DHS”) acts as our designated Information Manager in addition to providing technical services to our office.
+In addition to the independent duty of each healthcare provider to respect and safeguard your privacy rights, our orthodontists and healthcare providers partner with Dr. Larry Podolsky Dental Corporation, which is, among other things, our designated corporate custodian for patient health information.
+We also contract with Dentalcorp Health Services, Ltd. (“DHS”), which acts as our designated Information Manager in addition to providing technical services to our office.

 As Information Manager, DHS utilizes the best industry standards and technology along with a robust cybersecurity program to protect patient privacy and to ensure compliance with all local and federal laws.

-We use Google Analytics’ 3rd-party audience data such as age, gender, and interests to better understanding the behaviour of our customers and work with companies that collect information about your online activities to provide advertising targeted to suit your interests and preferences.
+We use Google Analytics’ third-party audience data, such as age, gender and interests, to better understand the behaviour of our customers and work with companies that collect information about your online activities to provide advertising targeted to suit your interests and preferences.
 For example, you may see certain ads on this website or other websites because we contract with Google and other similar companies to target our ads based on information we or they have collected, including information that was collected through automated means (such as cookies and web beacons).
 These companies also use automated technologies to collect information when you click on our ads, which helps track and manage the effectiveness of our marketing efforts.

 Remarketing will display ads to you based on what parts of our website you have viewed by placing a cookie on your web browser.

 This cookie does not in any way identify you or give access to your computer or mobile device.

 The cookie is used to indicate to other websites, “This person visited a particular page, so show them ads relating to that page.”

 Remarketing allows us to tailor our marketing to better suit your needs and only display ads that are relevant to you.